 “1) inadequacy of technology, 2) managements’ internal focus on products (as opposed to customers), and 3) inadequacy of accounting systems.”Keiningham, Aksoy, and Bejou, (2006)

-They make a lot of good points.
+The authors make a lot of good points.
 It is amazing how blithely managers take decisions about their customers that are financially highly significant.
-Such decisions can often be informed by limited financial estimates.
-The way customer assets are recorded can be negatively compared to how much time business people spend managing their inventory.
+Managers can make decisions often informed by limited financial estimates.
+Compare how we record customer assets to how much time business people spend managing their inventory.
 This is despite the fact that the inventory can often be a lot less valuable.
 Do some accountants spend longer valuing the staples and pencil sharpeners than attempting to understand the value of the firm’s customers?
 Sure, most I’d guess.

 The authors are (understandably) positive about technological changes.
 While the type of technology used has changed it does appear that customer management has better tools now than a generation ago.
 I would agree.
 Some progress has been made, indeed is still being made, in focusing more on customers relative to product.